gemtoo/ocsv/README.md

 - Connect with any OpenConnect or Cisco AnyConnect client to your server.
 Endpoint address will be your `OCSV_DOMAIN`, login `exampleloginname` and password is the password that was set on the previous step.

 ## Notes
-- By default the server uses `10.14.0.0/24` pool to give out addresses.
+- By default the server uses `10.14.0.0/24` and `fda9:4efe:7e3b:03ea::/48` pools to give out addresses.
 If you need a different pool, change it in `entrypoint.sh` and `ocserv.conf`.